Salt Lake City Utah, USA Travel Guide

 Always dispose of waste properly.
 Carry out everything you carry in.

-Prioritize local businesses when shopping for souvenirs, food, or services.
+Prioritize local businesses while you are shopping for souvenirs, food, or services.

 Your spending directly benefits the community and local economy.

-Supporting local businesses often leads to a more authentic travel experience.
+Supporting local businesses usually causes a more authentic travel experience.

 Responsible travel choices support the local environment, economy, and culture, leaving a positive mark.